lauren-west/cs124/docs/design.md

 #### LAB 5
-- Added a sign-in/sign-up section (on seperate pages)
+- Added a sign-in/sign-up section (on separate pages)
 - Allowed lists to be shareable
 - Added an indicator to shared lists